Eating the flowers used in crests is "a special thing" | Enjoy autumn ingredients! [Yamagata Prefecture]

 Introducing how everyone eats ``Motteno other''!

-Edible pink chrysanthemums become brighter when boiled in a little vinegar If you boil it quickly and rinse it under running water, it will come out surprisingly clean.
+Edible chrysanthemums such as pink become more colorful when boiled with a little vinegar.
+If you boil it quickly and rinse it with running water, it will boil surprisingly well.

 edible chrysanthemum petals